Passport to Story Telling

 The year 1968 must have been a busy travel time.
 After the Têt Offensive at the end of January, we were On the road…again!!! to Hong Kong to continue the delayed honeymoon and then on to the USA to meet her new in-laws for the first time.
 That remarkable lady was able to identify almost every person in attendance when she was later shown a photo of the family gathering in Netcong, New Jersey.
 We chose to return to Viet Nam by way of Japan, where the Bengal Tiger had an agenda to purchase a knitting machine for her sister.
 A determined young bride did not always let on what she was doing, but she was practical to the core.

 Upon returning to Viet Nam, we began the bureaucratic red tape to obtain her citizenship.
 The first part was easy, merely filling out the paperwork and sending it off.
 Our gamble was applying to the Territory of Guam and its consular office there.
-The immigration laws allowed a few exceptions to obtain citizenship, and we banked on being recognized as being included in one of those exceptions.
+The immigration laws allowed a few exceptions to obtain citizenship, and we banked on being recognized as being included within one of those exceptions.
 Besides, Guam was a thousand miles closer than Hawaii, the second choice as a venue for taking the citizenship exam.

 Nguyen Thi Hue Thu studied diligently early every morning in order to be prepared to take the citizenship exam, just in case we got cleared to travel to Guam.
 It was only about 10 days before the citizenship exam was scheduled to be held on May 1st did we get a telegram from Guam notifying us that she had been accepted to take the exam.
 What happened during the next week was so unbelievable, that to this day the Footloose Forester can hardly believe that we actually pulled it off.
 An upcoming version of the story is too detailed to relate here, but most of it has already been put into print in one of his blogs.
-Suffice it to say, Nguyen Thi Hue Thu flew to Guam on a Vietnamese passport and returned a couple of weeks later as Thu Pellek on an American passport.
+Suffice it to say, Nguyen Thi Hue Thu flew to Guam on a Vietnamese passport and returned a couple of weeks later as Thu Pellek, on an American passport.

 Hard Wiring of the Brain